Peter-Nyarunda/Sample-Ecommerce-Project/README.md

 Checking remote Upstream branch

 Guide to Contributing
--   Fork thr branch
+-   Fork the branch
 -   Clone your personal Repo
--   Create an updtream remote to Forked Repo
+-   Create an upstream remote to Forked Repo URL
 -   Pull recent changes from Development
+-   Create Feature Branch
+-   Make Modifications
+-   commit to feature branch
+-   push to Personal repo
+-   create PR to forked branch
+-